Improve Your File Names And Reap Rewards

-If you have PDFs that you replace each year, here’s one more tip to keep your file manager neat and tidy: don’t include the date in your PDF filename.
+If you have PDFs that you replace each year, here’s one more tip to keep your Media Library neat and tidy: don’t include the date in your PDF filename.
 Instead, put the date in the document itself – in the header, footer, or even the title.

 - Update your PDF document with the new date in the header, footer, or title